Index Several Special Matrices Problems Change Language (Farsi) Source

 Zero Matrix

-A matrix where all entries are zero.
+A matrix where all its entries are zero.

 \(\begin{equation*} A = \begin{bmatrix} 0 & 0 \\ 0 & 0 \end{bmatrix} \end{equation*}\)